sassoftware/restaf-graphql-demo/README.md

 1. The first link will take you to the graphql playground where you can try the sample queries without worrying about writing code.

 2. The other links take you to some simple web applications using graphql.

----

-## Future demos

----

-1. Example of mutation
-2. Example of subscription
-3. More UI examples.